SQL Server Connector: Query Log Ingestion¶

 CREATE VIEW Alation_QLI_View AS ( SELECT server_principal_name as userName, (server_principal_name + '/' + CONVERT(varchar(16), server_principal_sid)) as SessionId, statement as queryString, database_name as defaultDatabases, duration_milliseconds as seconds, event_time as sessionStartTime, event_time as StartTime, 'N' as cancelled FROM fn_get_audit_file('C:\Users\Public\Documents\*',default,default) );

 SELECTprivileges on the created QLI view to the Alation service account.

 Alation can also support ingestion from a custom table (not recommended).
-For information on the custom table set up, see Appendix A.1d SQL Server Ingestion from Custom Table Setup.

 Configure QLI in Alation¶